Shed Roof Replacement Costs

 Felt Tiles/Roof Shingles Cost

-Felt tiles/roof shingles are a popular way of revitalising the appearance of a shed.
 Felt tiles and roof shingles can be found in a whole of designs and colours.
 Further, they are straightforward to install and thus are more suitable for a DIYer than, say, EPDM rubber roofing.

-You’d likely pay about £50 per m2 for these.
+You’d likely pay about £50 per m² for these.
 Felt tiles/roof shingles would not come with the same expected longevity as EPDM rubber roofing.
-Tiles and shingles are brittle too.
+Tiles and shingles are brittle, too.
 Thus this type of roofing can be high maintenance over the years.

 Clay Roof Tiles Cost

-A popular alternative to felt tiles for shed roofing is clay tiles.
-While not cheap at about £98 per m2.
-Clay tiles are fairly strong and durable and tend to come with a longer life expectancy than most roof tiles.
+While not cheap at about £98 per m², clay tiles are fairly strong and durable and tend to come with a longer life expectancy than most other types of roof tiles.

 Sheet Metal Roofing Cost

-For a highly durable option, consider sheet metal roofing.
 The life expectancy of this type of roofing is 40 to 70 years, making it likely (on average) to last longer than even EPDM rubber roofing.
-Sheet metal shed roofs are designed to thrive in practically any weather condition.
+They're designed to thrive in practically any weather condition.
 They are also available in various types of metal and colours.

 metal sheeting